Understanding the 9 Teacher Enneagram Types

 Type 1: The Reformer

-Your strengths are planning out your lessons ahead of time and knowing the purpose and objectives of your lessons and activities.
+Your strengths are planning out your lessons ahead of time while understanding their purposes and objectives.
 You also know how to make those objectives clear for your students.

-Some weaknesses are that you might overplay it a little bit and could be classified as a perfectionist.
+A serious weaknesses is that you might overplay it by some degree – little or lots – and end up classified as a perfectionist.

-In order to be your best teacher self, remind yourself and your students that nothing is a 100% perfect.
+Remind yourself and your students that sometimes “done” is better than “perfect”!
 Give yourself some breaks.
 If your students are looking bored or aren’t getting it, be sure to slow down for them.

 the reformer